Xetera/UgandanWarriorBot/README.md

 # UgandanWarriorBot

-enter your bot token in config.js
+Enter your bot token in config.js

-build the dependencies with `npm install`
+Build the dependencies with `npm install` otherwise it wont work, obviously.

+use debug.bat while developing to get automatic restarts with nodemon on code change and debug messages from telegraf:api